-In lieu of or in addition to suspending a student, the Superintendent, principal, or designee may provide services or require the student to participate in an alternative disciplinary program designed to correct his/her behavior and keep him/her in school.
+In lieu of or in addition to suspending a student, the Superintendent, principal, or designee may provide services or require the student to participate in an alternative disciplinary program designed to correct the behavior and keep the student in school.

 Suspension by the Board

-The Board may suspend a student for any of the acts listed under "Grounds for Suspension and Expulsion" above and within the limits specified under "Suspension by Superintendent, Principal, or Designee" above.
+The Board may suspend a student for any of the acts listed under "Grounds for Suspension and Expulsion: Grades K-12," "Additional Grounds for Suspension and Expulsion: Grades 4- 12," and "Additional Grounds for Suspension and Expulsion: Grades 9-12" above and within the limits specified under "Suspension by Superintendent, Principal, or Designee" above.
 (Education Code 48912)

 The Board may suspend a student enrolled in a continuation school or class for a period not longer than the remainder of the semester.
 The suspension shall meet the requirements of Education Code 48915.
 (Education Code 48912.5)

-When the Board is considering a suspension, disciplinary action, or any other action (except expulsion) against any student, it shall hold a closed session if a public hearing would lead to disclosure of information violating a student's right to privacy under Education Code 49073-49079.
+When the Board is considering a suspension, disciplinary action, or any other action (except expulsion) against any student, it shall hold a closed session if a public hearing would lead to disclosure of information that would violate a student's right to privacy under Education Code 49073-49079.
 (Education Code 35146, 48912)

 A student for whom an expulsion action has not been initiated and who poses no imminent danger or threat to the school, students, or staff may be assigned to on-campus suspension in a separate classroom, building, or site for the entire period of suspension.
 The following conditions shall apply: (Education Code 48911.1)

-4. The student shall be responsible for contacting his/her teacher(s) to receive assignments to be completed in the supervised suspension classroom.
+The student shall be responsible for contacting the student's teacher(s) to receive assignments to be completed in the supervised suspension classroom.
 The teacher(s) shall provide all assignments and tests that the student will miss while suspended.
 If no such work is assigned, the person supervising the suspension classroom shall assign schoolwork.

 At the time a student is assigned to an on-campus suspension classroom, the principal or designee shall notify the student's parent/guardian in person or by telephone.
 When the assignment is for longer than one class period, this notification may be made in writing.
 (Education Code 48911.1)